 How Businesses Use Sales Forecasting Software

-In addition to providing aggregate sales revenue estimates, sales forecasting tools, like Salesforce, Freshworks CRM, or even Google Sheets, also provide insights on various trends, processes, and comparisons among different factors, such as sales reps, geography, products or services, and time periods.
+In addition to providing aggregate sales revenue estimates, sales forecasting tools, like Salesforce, Freshsales, or even Google Sheets, also provide insights on various trends, processes, and comparisons among different factors, such as sales reps, geography, products or services, and time periods.

 Sales forecasting software helps businesses gain these insights by giving teams a way to review past performance, compare growth against the market, and assign probability factors to deals in progress based on lead activity or agent confidence.
 You can learn more about the most common ways businesses use sales forecasting by expanding the headings below: